 Brescia University and St. Meinrad School of Theology in southern Indiana have an articulation agreement that enables Brescia Theology majors (with an Emphasis in Pastoral Studies) to earn an accelerated B.A. from Brescia and a Master of Theological Studies from St. Meinrad.
 According to this agreement, up to 18 hours of the Brescia Theology degree can be applied toward the Master's degree as long as certain qualifications are met.
-See the Theology major, p.
-177 for more information.
+See the Theology major..